-So, the solution solutions of this quadratic equation, we have these two solutions given by these two signs positive and negative.
-So, we get two solutions of x and hence two solutions of phi A B and C are completely known.
+So, the solution solutions of this quadratic equation you have these two solutions given by these 2 signs positive and negative.
+So, we get two solutions of x and hence two solutions of phi A, B and C are completely known.

-So, therefore, we have this tan phi by 2 expression in terms of A B C, these are the two solutions, once again you need to use this 8 and 2 functions so that you get the correct quadrant of phi 1 and phi 2 and finally, what we set out to calculate was the coordinates of this end effector.
-So, x E and y E.
+So, therefore, we have this tan phi by 2 expression in terms of A, B, C, these are the 2 solutions once again you need to use this 8 and 2 function.
+So, that you get the correct quadrant of phi one and phi 2.

-So, x E x coordinate of the end effector is 1 cosine theta which is nothing, but x coordinate of point A and this part the second term in the expression of x E which is 1 3 plus d cosine phi is nothing, but the vector A E, the x coordinate of the vector AE.
-So, I will I will write it like this, that this is the x coordinate of AE, similarly in the expression of y E you have 1 2 sine theta, which is the y coordinate of a and the second term is nothing, but the y projection of this AE which is 1 3 plus d sine phi.
-So, this is 1 3 plus d cosine phi.
-So, that is x E and y E. So, we have obtained the coordinates of the end effector point E.
+And finally, what we set out to calculate was the coordinates of this end-effector.
+So, x E and y E. So, x E x coordinate of the end-effector is l cosine theta which is nothing, but x coordinate of point A and this part the second term in the expression of x E which is 1 3 plus D cosine phi is nothing, but the vector a E the x coordinate of the vector a E. So, I will be I will write it like this that this is the x coordinate of a E. Similarly in the expression of y E you have l 2 sine theta which is the y coordinate of a and the second term is nothing, but the y projection of this a E which is l 3 plus d sine phi.

+So, this is 1 3 plus d sine phi and this is 1 3 plus D cosine phi.
+So, that is x E and y E. So, we have obtained the coordinates of the end-effector point E let us understand.

-Let us understand the solution graphically, remember that we are given theta and s 4.
-So, therefore so theta and s 4 are given.
-Now if you see when theta is given then this point A gets fixed, what is not fixed is phi because this hinge B on the end effector link can rotate on this circle, while the hinge B on the actuator arm on this on this other leg can rotate on this circle.
+The solution graphically remember that we are given theta and S 4.
+So, therefore,.
+So, theta and S 4 are given.
+Now if you see when theta is given then this point A gets fixed what is not fixed is phi because this hinge be on the end-effector link can rotate on this circle while the hinge be on the actuator arm on this other leg can rotate on this circle.

-So, the way to assemble the mechanism is where these two circles intersect for example, this is one intersection point.
-So, you have one configuration that is already shown, there is another solution which is given by this your hinge B can also lie here.
+So, the way to assemble the mechanism is where these 2 circles intersect for example, this is one intersection point.

+So, you have one configuration that is already shown there is another solution, this is given by this your hinge B can also lie here.
 So, therefore, the mechanism in this configuration will look like this.
-So, in the red configuration because point A is fixed remember, because theta is given since theta is specified a gets fixed and hence you have another assembly mode of this mechanism as shown by this red configuration.

-So, these are the two solutions.
+So, in the red configuration because point A is fixed remember because theta is given since theta is specified a gets fixed and hence you have another assembly mode of this mechanism as shown by this red configuration.
+So, these are the 2 solutions.

-Now let us move on with the.
-So, this is the RR-RPR manipulator and we are going to study the inverse kinematics of this chain now.
-Here we are given the coordinates of the end effector and we are to find out the inputs the actuator inputs, which are given by theta and s 4.
+Now, let us move on with the.
+So, this is the RR RPR manipulator and we are going to study the inverse kinematics of this chain.

+Now here we are given the coordinates of the end-effector and we are to find out the inputs; the actuator inputs which are given by theta and S 4.
+So, here I have written out.